cpmpercussion/homepage/_posts/2012-08-03-new-images-for-a-new-theme.md

 type: post
 published: true
 meta: {}
+description: "I've updated my website to use Squarespace 6, so to celebrate, here's some nice images.
+These are from Oslo and Stockholm, taken in June 2011 with my"
 ---

 I've updated my website to use Squarespace 6, so to celebrate, here's some nice images.
 These are from Oslo and Stockholm, taken in June 2011 with my Olympus XA.